Lenddo/python-lenddo/README.md

 ## General Usage
-In order to make API calls, first instantiate a `LenddoAPIClient` initialized with your API id, your API secret and the base URL.
-You may then make HTTP requests using the client's `get`, `post`, `put`, `delete` and `options` methods, which are named after the respective HTTP method.
+In order to make API calls, first instantiate a `LenddoAPIClient` initialized with your API id, your API secret and the base URL of the API resource you intend to use.
+You may then make HTTP requests using the client's `get`, `post`, `put`, `delete` and `options` methods, which are named after the respective HTTP methods.
 Arguments to these methods take the form `(resource-type, resource-id, parameter-dictionary)`:
 - `resource-type` describes the resource being requested (for example `ClientScore`, `PartnerToken`)